The Lunar Tao

 Deng Ming-Dao

-Speaking as a westerner who is indeed “nourished by” Daoism (Taoism), I can heartily concur with the author’s sentiment – and recommend this book as one that offers a particularly fine feast!
+Speaking as a westerner who is indeed “nourished by” Daoism (Taoism), I can heartily concur with the author’s sentiment, and recommend this book as one that offers a particularly fine feast of information and inspiration.

 For those interested in Daoism (Taoism) this book of daily essays and insights is the perfect choice.
 An outstanding resource, highly recommended!